sirixdb/sirix/README.md

 #Sirix - a versioned storage system for hierarchical data

 ## Introduction
 Do you have to handle irregular data without knowing the schema before storing the data?
 You currently store this data in a relational DBMS?
-Maybe a tree-structured storage system is much better suited to your needs as it does not require a predefined schema before even knowing the data to store.
+Maybe a tree-structured (XML) storage system much better suits your needs as it does'nt require a predefined schema before even knowing the structure of the data which has to be persisted.
 Do you have to store a snapshot of this irregular data?
 Furthermore questions such as

 - How do we store snapshots of time varying data effectively and efficiently?